 - Fellow, Royal Society of Canada, 2017

-- Fellow, Association for the Advancement of Artificial Intelligence 2007-2010
+- Fellow, Association for the Advancement of Artificial Intelligence, 2007-2010

-- Sutton, R.S., and A.G.
+Sutton, R.S., and A.G.
 Barto.
 Reinforcement Learning: An Introduction.
 Cambridge, MA: MIT Press, Second Edition, 2018.

 Sutton, R.S., McAllester, D., Singh, S., Mansour, Y. (2000).
 Policy Gradient Methods for Reinforcement Learning with Function Approximation.
 Advances in Neural Information Processing Systems 12 (Proceedings of the 1999 conference), pp. 1057-1063.
 MIT Press.

-- Sutton, R.S., Precup, D., Singh, S. (1999).
+Sutton, R.S., Precup, D., Singh, S. (1999).
 Between MDPs and semi-MDPs: A Framework for Temporal Abstraction in Reinforcement Learning.
 Artificial Intelligence 112:181-211.

 Sutton, R.S., Barto, A.G.
 (1990).
 Time-derivative models of pavlovian reinforcement.
 In Learning and Computational Neuroscience: Foundations of Adaptive Networks, M. Gabriel and J. Moore, Eds., pp. 497-537.
 MIT Press.

-- Sutton, R. S. (1988).
+Sutton, R. S. (1988).
 Learning to predict by the methods of temporal differences.
 Machine Learning 3: 9-44.

-CIFAR is a registered charitable organization supported by the governments of Canada, Alberta, Ontario, and Quebec as well as foundations, individuals, corporations, and international partner organizations.
+CIFAR is a registered charitable organization supported by the governments of Canada, Alberta and Quebec, as well as foundations, individuals, corporations and Canadian and international partner organizations.